mstocco/mariostoc.co/content/traininglog/20220102-ironman2022-34weeksout.md

 ### NOTES
 Total Time: **66 Minutes** &nbsp; Run: **5.2 mi**

-Lumbar is on the tighter side this morning.
+Lumbar was on the tighter side this morning.
 Regardless, I was on the rollers before coffee.

 Yauki had the day off and with a weather window closing, we decided to run at noon.
 Out and back on the _Goose_ with a **strong finish** to the run. ![Run Pace Chart](/assets/jpg/run-20220104.jpeg)